-Sophie Clausen was born and educated in Denmark.
-She moved to London where she received a BA (Hons) in Fine Art and History of Art from Goldsmiths College, University of London, and an MA in Communication Design from Chelsea College of Art and Design.
-Since then she has worked as Exhibition Co-ordinator and Designer for the London Institute Gallery and as a Graphic Designer/Illustrator on film and documentaries for ITV and Psychology News.
+I was born and grew up in Elsinore, Denmark.
+After travelling the world, I moved to London where I studied Illustration at Chelsea College of Art and went onto to receive a BA (Hons) in Fine Art and History of Art from Goldsmiths College, University of London.
+I later graduated with an MA in Communication Design and Public Art from Chelsea College of Art and Design.

-In April and May 2009 she completed an artist residency with The Art Students League of New York, and had exhibitions of her new series of paintings ‘Free Falling’ at Galleria Panza Verde and La Reunion in La Antigua, Guatemala.
-She was awarded the Vytlacil Scholarship with The Art Students League of New York in 2010.
+In 2009 I spent 3 months as Artist in Residence with The Art Students League of New York, and had subsequent exhibitions of my series of paintings ‘Free Falling’ at Galleria Panza Verde and La Reunion in La Antigua, Guatemala.
+I was awarded the Vytlacil Scholarship with The Art Students League of New York in 2010.

 1998: Solo show in the new library building, opened by Princess Anne,

 2001: Solo show at Angel Eye Gallery, Mayfair, London

 2003: Group show at the Elsinore Culture Centre, Denmark

 2008: Group show at the Civic Hall, Stratford upon Avon